ILIAS-eLearning/ILIAS/docs/development/security.md

 provides general information and an initial assessment to ENISA.
 4. Depending on the severity and impact of the reported and fixed issues, the ILIAS release manager will build a new release or continue with the default roadmap.
-5. In case of a vulnerability that has been reported to ENISA, the Security Group provides a final report to ENISA no later than 14 days after the security bugfix release has been made available.
+5. In case of an actively exploited vulnerability that has been reported to ENISA, the Security Group provides a final report to ENISA no later than 14 days after the security bugfix release has been made available.
 6. In case of a reported severe incident, the Security Group will provide a final report to ENISA within one month after the severe incident notification.

 [//]: # (END addressing)

 ## Process for Fixing Security Issues
 [//]: # (BEGIN fixing)